 Pirated software or warez is a serious issue for the computer industry.
 Computer Hope will not assist users with pirated software or help users with locating it.
-Below are reasons why you shouldn't purchase or install pirated software.
+Below are the reasons why you shouldn't purchase or install pirated software.

 - It's illegal.
 If caught, you, your parents, or your company can be stuck with a large fine.

 - Piracy is one of the most common ways to get computer viruses, Trojans, and malware.
-Pirated software can also includes key loggers and logging software that may be installed with the program that can be used to steal passwords and sensitive data.
+Pirated software can also include key loggers and logging software installed with the program that steal passwords and sensitive data.

-- If the program was burned or created improperly, it can cause it not to work or problems with your computer.
+- If the program was burned or created improperly, it can cause it not to work or cause problems with your computer.

 - If it doesn't include a CD key or valid product key, or the developer marked it as invalid, you won't be able to install or run the program.

 - If you're buying pirated software and it doesn't work, it's almost impossible to get a refund of your money.